China acts aggressively on Covid as political summit looms - ExBulletin

 An outbreak in Tianjin, about 30 minutes by bullet train from Beijing, has seen authorities order mass testing across the city, according to state television.
 The port hub had reported 31 local Covid cases for Sunday.
 The capital itself reported an infection.

 China clings to Covid Zero, even as more infectious variants require ever-tighter restrictions that disrupt growth and business activity.
-Lockdowns and other restrictions are hitting the world’s second-largest economy, with the slowdown deepening in July.
+Lockdowns and other restrictions are hitting the world’s second-largest economy, with economists lowering their growth estimates for 2022 to 3.5% due to the Covid crisis and the property market.
 Profits for industrial companies in China fell in the first seven months of the year, data showed on Saturday.

 Still, Xi and top leaders seem committed to the strategy, which includes locking down after even a few cases to quell the spread, frequent mass testing and mandatory isolation of all infected people and their close contacts.
 Border restrictions also remain in place, with quarantine still required on entry and strict parameters for airlines serving the country.